 The San Salvador is a replica ship of the one Juan Rodriguez Cabrillo sailed on when he discovered San Diego.

-While it’s usually docked at the Maritime Museum of San Diego, you can join a 4-hour sailing tour on San Salvador as well that departs on Saturdays.
+While it’s usually docked at the Maritime Museum of San Diego, you can join a 4-hour sailing tour on San Salvador that departs on some Saturdays.

-During our most recent visit a docent who actually sailed on Star of India captured the attention of many guests onboard with his colorful stories.
+During our most recent visit, a docent who sailed on Star of India captured the attention of many guests onboard with his colorful stories.

 Join a public 45-minute San Diego Bay cruise on Pilot, the ship responsible for guiding commercial ships into the bay between 1914 – 1996.

-After touring the Maritime Museum of San Diego ships, spend some time walking through the permanent and visiting exhibition gallery on the Steam Ferry Berkeley.
+After touring the Maritime Museum of San Diego ships, spend some time walking through the permanent and visiting exhibition galleries on the Steam Ferry Berkeley.

-Berkeley hails from the San Francisco Bay where she operated for 60 years.
-She played an important role in rescuing victims of San Francisco’s 1906 earthquake/fire.
+Berkeley hails from the San Francisco Bay, where she operated for 60 years.
+She played an important role in rescuing San Francisco’s 1906 earthquake/fire victims.

 The sizable ship is home to the museum’s offices, a major maritime research library, the museum store, event space for 800, museum exhibits, and more.

-If you have a group of 10 or more people, book a guided tour.
-These can be self-guided, docent led (recommend) or youth group tours.
+Book a guided tour if you have a group of 10 or more people.
+These can be self-guided, docent-led (recommend), or youth group tours.

-At the Maritime Museum of San Diego these events include the likes of a channeling your inner pirate during a themed Boarded! sailing, aboard one of the tall ships, New Year’s Eve parties, and much more.
+At the Maritime Museum of San Diego, these events include the likes of channeling your inner pirate during a themed sailing, aboard one of the tall ships, New Year’s Eve parties, and much more.